 Due to the nature of cannabis being listed as a schedule one drug by the federal government, few clinical trials have focused on the effects of medical marijuana on seizures.
 As such, there is no concrete analysis on the exact relationship between marijuana and seizures.
 The success that has been attributed to cannabis treating seizures is largely anecdotal, made popular by news outlets such as Dr. Sanjay Gupta’s CNN special on cannabis.

 By its very nature, medical marijuana is defined by its moisture content.
-This moisture content change rapidly depending on the climate where it is kept.
+This moisture content changes rapidly depending on the climate where it is kept.
 While this is one of the most important aspects when considering how to store cannabis, it is not the only factor to consider.

 Think of other consumables such as food or wine that have parameters to adhere to in order to keep a consistent quality and freshness.
-With this in mind, the following are 4 tips to consider when deciding how to store your medicine in a safe and practical manner.
+With this in mind, the following are four tips to consider when deciding how to store your medicine in a safe and practical manner.

 While there are many methods of smoking medical marijuana that have their own particular benefits, traditionally the most popular approach is the preroll.
 Perhaps you’ve heard of this term before; maybe you have been confused by the nomenclature: